 |---|---|---|

 That distinction matters.
 A third-party page can be useful as a warning that unsupported percentages exist, but it should not become RoleMath's number.
-If the exact source text has not been freshly checked and the publisher is not Cisco, it does not belong in the public answer as a rate.
+If the source text has not been freshly checked and its methodology is not transparent, it does not belong in the public answer as a rate.

 The public page should be boring in the right way: official facts in one column, unsupported folklore in another, and a clear instruction not to plan around the folklore.